samargulies/CDN-Sync-Tool/readme.txt

 = Why does uploading files take so long with this installed? =

-The reason for thpharma hacke increased time when uploading files is caused by using smushit which can take a 1+ seconds per image, GD compression and uploading to your CDN also increase the time spent handling the file.
-Since uploading new media happens only once per image the increase in time cause in the admin backend is saved on the front end pagson fe load.
+The reason for the increased time when uploading files is caused by using smushit which can take a 1+ seconds per image, GD compression and uploading to your CDN also increase the time spent handling the file.
+Since uploading new media happens only once per image the increase in time cause in the admin backend is saved on the front end page load.

 = Do you pre compress css and Javascript files before uploading to S3? =